Kimia-Asg/lab9_2brain_0failure/lab_proof.md

 ## Output record

-The workflow produced three summary records with real generated summaries and sentiment text from the live OpenAI and Cohere providers, plus a cost summary.
+The workflow produced three summary records with real generated summaries and sentiment-style text from the live OpenAI and Cohere providers, plus a cost summary.

 ## Challenges faced